Beilstein test

 The Beilstein test is a simple qualitative chemical test for organic halides.
 It was developed by Friedrich Konrad Beilstein.

-A copper wire is cleaned and heated in a Bunsen burner flame to form a coating of copper(I) oxide.
+A copper wire is cleaned and heated in a Bunsen burner flame to form a coating of copper(II) oxide.
 It is then dipped in the sample to be tested and once again heated in a flame.
 A positive test is indicated by a green flame caused by the formation of a copper halide.
 The test does not detect fluorine/fluorides.

 This test is no longer frequently used.
 One reason why it is not widely used is that it is possible to generate the highly toxic chloro-dioxins if the test material is a polychloroarene.

 An alternative wet test for halide is the sodium fusion test — this test converts organic material to inorganic salts include the sodium halide.
 Addition of silver nitrate solution causes any halides to precipitate as the respective silver halide.